 The semiconductor chip is often likened to the “root” of the information industry, while the photolithography machine used to manufacture the chip is also known as the “engine” driving the advancement of the information industry.
-Without the photolithography machine, the entire semiconductor industry would face a chain-breaking crisis, and Moore’s Law would come to a standstill.
+Without the photolithography machine, the semiconductor industry would face a chain-breaking crisis, and Moore’s Law would stand a standstill.

 ✅ ASML lifts restrictions with 600 lithography machines